Jackblow33/gaming-task/README.md

 This is not ready for official release but it works perfectly fine and saves a lot of time if you know how to use it.
 Hundreds of hours have been devoted to coding and testing.
 Only a small percentage of codes have been add to this repo.
 More to come sooner or later... <br>

-It is optimize for Nvidia graphics cards and the script gonna check if an Nvidia gpu is detected and gonna offer you to install a recent proprietary driver directly download from Nvidia. <br>
+It is optimize for Nvidia graphics cards and the script gonna check if an Nvidia gpu is detected and gonna offer you to install a recent proprietary driver directly downloaded from Nvidia.
+The script gonna list all the modification his gonna do also. <br>
 That doesn't mean that this is not working with AMD gpu.
 Just not throughly tested.
 # 1- Download mini.iso